nowitsabby/dark-rpg-nextjs/assets/srd/combat/circumstances.md

 ## Extreme Range

-Targets that are at a distance of more than three times the range of a character’s weapon are at Extreme Range\.
+Targets that are at a distance of more than three times the range of a character's weapon are at Extreme Range\.
 Ballistic Skill tests made to hit targets at Extreme Range are suffer a –30 penalty\. fog, mist, shadow, or smoke Ballistic Skill tests made to attack targets concealed by fog, mist, shadow, or smoke suffer a –20 penalty\.
 While concealed by fog, mist, or shadow, a character gains a \+10 bonus on Stealth skill tests\.

 ## Fog, Mist, Shadow, or Smoke